Jbruslind/Jbruslind.github.io/Mechanical.md

 ## Overview

 The Mechanical system was designed with modularity and easy assembly in mind.
-In the future, the system may be deployed in differing areas and require an increase or decrease in dimensions.
-The mechanical system must be designed to accommodate changes in dimensions to fit the users needs.
+In the future, the system may be deployed in different areas/environment and may require an increase or decrease in dimensions.
 In addition, the system will be used by users with little to no prior knowledge of how it was designed or any institutional knowledge of how it was originally assembled.
-The overall system was broken up into simple sub-assemblies to streamline the manufacturing and assembly process.
+With these aspects in mind, the mechanical system was created with defined "sub-assemblies" in mind so that each sub-assembly is easy to understand and assemble and can integrated into the full system seamlessly.
+This also allows for the option to upgrade specific sub-assemblies as needed if new ideas or designs are discovered (so long as the base needs are met).

 ![Full System](https://raw.githubusercontent.com/Jbruslind/Jbruslind.github.io/main/assets/Mechanical_assets/FullSystem.png "Full System")